 Residential Treatment Facilities for Adults (RTFA)

-New Vitae Wellness and Recovery has expanded services into Philadelphia with the development of three Residential Treatment Facilities for Adults (RTFA).
+Over the past three years, New Vitae Wellness and Recovery has successfully operated three Residential Treatment Facilities for Adults (RTFA).
 These specialty programs were designed in conjunction with the City of Philadelphia Department of Behavioral Health, Community Behavioral Health, and the Beck Institute of the University of Pennsylvania.
-The programs are aimed specifically to assist individuals with utilizing a holistic model of care to manage significant behavioral health symptoms and return to their families and communities.
+The programs are specifically designed to assist individuals to utilize a holistic model of care to manage significant behavioral health symptoms and return to their families and communities.

-New Vitae Wellness and Recovery was selected as an award recipient by Philadelphia’s Department of Behavioral Health and Intellectual DisAbility Services (DBHIDS) to develop comprehensive residential treatment resources.
+In 2016, New Vitae Wellness and Recovery was selected as an award recipient by Philadelphia’s Department of Behavioral Health and Intellectual DisAbility Services (DBHIDS) to develop comprehensive residential treatment resources.
 New Vitae has established licensed and Joint-Commission-accredited services within the city to help people in Philadelphia access coordinated treatment services in the community.
-Services are individualized and centered on the Recovery oriented, evidence-based practice of Cognitive Therapy.
-The program utilizes a full milieu based program to engage residents in actively pursuing life interests and goals, building the necessary social and life skills integrated in the community, where real-life learning and success can be obtained.
-Each property has the capacity to support 16 individuals to facilitate intensive, person-centered service supports, including mental health services, vocational and physical health service options.
+Services are individualized and centered on the recovery-oriented, evidence-based practice of Cognitive Therapy Recovery (CT-R).
+The program utilizes a full milieu-based program to engage residents in actively pursuing life interests and goals, building the necessary social and life skills to integrate into the community, where real-life learning and success can be obtained.
+Each property has the capacity to support 12 individuals to facilitate intensive, person-centered service supports, including mental health services, vocational and physical health service options.

-Each site is prepared to serve men and women, offering integrated behavioral health services and residential supports for individuals seeking intensive, supportive services.
-Referrals are made through Philadelphia Department of Behavioral Health.
+Each site is prepared to serve men, offering integrated behavioral health services and residential supports for individuals seeking intensive, supportive services.

 The recovery supports will provide individual and group therapies and peer support services.
 Individualized recovery plans will emphasize the development of independent living and symptom management skills, highlighting a variable length of stay aimed at increasing personal autonomy.